Home / PhD Studentships

 The PhD Studentship Standard Conditions, to which applicants and awardees must agree, can be downloaded here.

-It must be submitted by the Principal Supervisor through our online application management system (AMS).
+Applications must be submitted by the Principal Supervisor through our online application management system (AMS).

 After the Principal Supervisor has initiated the online application they will invite the other Supervisors to contribute to the application via the AMS.

-Guidance and sample application forms will be posted soon!
+Guidance Notes will be posted soon!

 Application Review Process

-Please note that the PhD Panel members’ scientific and medical expertise may lie in a different specialism to that of the proposed research, which should be taken in to consideration when completing the proposal: it is important to make the application understandable to scientifically literate but non-specialist reviewers.
+Please note that the PhD Studentship Panel members’ scientific and medical expertise may lie in a different specialism to that of the proposed research, which should be taken in to consideration when completing the proposal: it is important to make the application understandable to scientifically literate but non-specialist reviewers.

 Applications will be assessed on:

-The Board of Trustees use the PhD Panel’s assessment of the applications when they make their final award decisions.
+The Board of Trustees use the PhD Studentship Panel’s assessment of the applications when they make their final award decisions.

 Principal Supervisors will be notified (via email through the AMS) of the outcome of their application and all parties to the PhD Studentship must accept the offer of award through the AMS.